htranchung/React-Port-Unfinished/README.md

-Another project we had to make to present and to add to our portfolio.
-This project was created using React.
+A project I created to add to my portfolio.
+I was learning React and wanted to experiment with it.
 (UNFINISHED)

 <h1 align="center"> Home Page </h1>